Cyfrin/codehawks-docs/README.md

 ## Requirements 🛠️

-To embark on this exciting journey, you'll need the following tools:
+To embark on this exciting journey, you need these:

 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) 🌿
   - You'll know you did it right if you can run `git --version` and witness a majestic response like `git version x.x.x`